Henri de Laulanié

-Henri de Laulanié from Poitou, France, joined the Society of Jesus and spent most of his Jesuit life working with rice farmers in Madagascar.
-He used his training from "Institut National Agronomique" in Paris, from which he graduated in 1938. to develop in Madagascar the rice cultivation method known as the System of Rice Intensification (SRI).
+Henri de Laulanié was a French missionary and agronomist.
+From Poitou, France, he joined the Society of Jesus and spent most of his Jesuit life working with rice farmers in Madagascar, where he developed the rice cultivation method known as the System of Rice Intensification (SRI).

 Life

-Henri de Laulanié de Sainte-Croix was trained as an agronomist at Institut National Agronomique in Paris and gained knowledge of the physiology of rice tillering from a document capitalising on rice yield components analysis published by the French NGO Groupe de Recherches et d'Echanges Technologiques (GRET), which mentioned the work of the Japanese scientist Katayama on the rice phyllochrones published in 1951.
+Henri de Laulanié de Sainte-Croix was trained as an agronomist at Institut National Agronomique in Paris, from which he graduated in 1938, and gained knowledge of the physiology of rice tillering from a document capitalising on rice yield components analysis published by the French NGO Groupe de Recherches et d'Echanges Technologiques (GRET), which mentioned the work of the Japanese scientist Katayama on the rice phyllochrones published in 1951.

 He arrived on Madagascar in 1961, at the age of 41.
 As rice was the staple food of the Malagasy people, he set about trying to help farmers increase their rice production.
 He continued his efforts at improving rice cultivation until his death 34 years later at the age of 75.
 System of Rice Intensification (SRI) was first developed in 1983, but was not fully tested until some years later.
 His discovery of SRI was publicized in his book Rice in Madagascar.

 SRI is based on four principles: